ryan-mcclue/musings/notes.md

 The `render_chunk` function will increment the next_work_order_index and return true if more to be done

-When spawning the actual worker thread functions, have same while loop calling the `render_chunk` function as for core 0 (the amount of threads to spawn would think should be equal to number of logical cores? however exceeding them increases performance?)
+When spawning the actual worker thread functions, have same while loop calling the `render_chunk` function as for core 0 (the amount of threads to spawn would think should be equal to number of logical cores? however exceeding them may increase performance?)
-(this debate of manually prescribing the core count applies to the chunk size as well. perhaps the sweet-spot for my machine in balancing context switching and drain out is to manually prescribe their size as oppose to computing them off the core count) (Collating information into the WorkQueue struct helsp for printing out configuration)
+(this debate of manually prescribing the core count applies to the chunk size as well. perhaps the sweet-spot for my machine in balancing context switching and drain out is to manually prescribe their size as oppose to computing them off the core count) (Collating information into the WorkQueue struct helsp for printing out configuration) (Setting up this way, we can easily turn multithreading off)

 As creating threads will require platform specific, put prototypes in main.h and the implementations in linux_main.cpp Then include linux_main.cpp based on macro definition of platform in the build script at the bottom of main.cpp